Skip to housing guidance

 Freedom of Information requests submitted to the Department of Health & Social Care and the Home Office have clarified the position on the use of dry herb vaporisers for medical cannabis in private and public spaces.
 These responses are useful supporting documentation if challenged by a landlord or housing association.

-Always review the terms of your specific tenancy agreement.
-While the Equality Act 2010 provides strong protections, the specific wording of a tenancy can affect what additional steps may be required.
-If in doubt, seek independent legal advice before disclosing your prescription or challenging a landlord.
+Always check the terms of your own tenancy agreement.
+The law gives you strong protection, but the exact wording of a tenancy can affect what extra steps may be needed.
+If in doubt, get independent legal advice before you tell a landlord about your prescription or challenge them.

 Safe & Responsible Indoor Use